datntvn/MyWorkspace/PracticeReactJS/Chapter2_README.md

 Chapter 2 need to add below packages:

 react-bootstrap: npm install react-bootstrap --save-dev
-react-router
+react-router: npm install react-router --save-dev
-lodash
+lodash: npm install lodash --save-dev
-Reflux
+reflux: npm install reflux --save-dev
-superagent
+superagent: npm install superagent --save-dev
-react-router-bootstrap
+react-router-bootstrap: npm install react-router-bootstrap --save-dev

 # Update 2
 You should use nvm to be easier in finding which version of node work for you (based on the list of dependencies that the book sample required)